Skip to content

 Pantheon facts - Columns

 Now, let’s talk about the impressive Corinthian columns from the Pantheon’s portico.
 These 16 columns, which support the arcade with the inscription, came from a Roman quarry in eastern Egypt.
-Each is 11.9 metres (39ft) tall and 1.5 metres (4 ft 11 in) in diameter.
+Each is 11.9 m (39 ft) tall and 1.5 m (4 ft 11 in) in diameter.
 They are from one solid piece of stone and weigh an unbelievable 60 tons each!

-Imagine the long journey of these massive columns, which they had to take to become part of the Pantheon.
+Imagine the long journey of these massive columns, which they had to take to become part of this building.
 First, they would have to drag them 100 km from Mons Claudianus quarry to the Nile River on wooden sledges.
 From there, they would float them down the Nile when the water level was high during the spring floods.
 After that, they would transport them to vessels, which would cross the Mediterranean Sea and eventually end in the Roman port of Ostia near Rome.
 From there, they would have to transfer them back on the flatboat and pull up the Tiber River to Rome.
-Once they got them to land near the Mausoleum of Augustus, they still would need to drag them about 700 metres away.
+Once they got them to land near the Mausoleum of Augustus, they still would need to drag them about 700 m away.
 Impressed yet?
-So, next time you are at the Pantheon, take a moment to appreciate these massive columns around you.
+So, next time you are here, take a moment to appreciate these massive columns around you.

 FUN FACT: